ugzdev/uDesk-by-ugz/README.md

 ## About the Project

-[cite_start]uDesk is a comprehensive desktop server application built with Python and PyQt5[cite: 1, 2].
-It operates over your local network to establish a seamless connection between your Android device and Windows PC. [cite_start]Designed with a modern, dark-themed UI[cite: 212, 213], it provides a centralized dashboard for hardware monitoring, bidirectional input control, and highly customizable macro management.
+uDesk is a comprehensive desktop server application built with Python.
+It operates over your local network to establish a seamless connection between your Android device and Windows PC.
+It provides a dashboard for hardware monitoring, input control, and highly customizable macro management.

 <div align="center">
   <img src="posters/main_dashboard.png" alt="uDesk Main Dashboard" width="750">